open-sdr/openwifi/doc/app_notes/csi.md

   - When use the Matlab script, please change the num_eq variable in the script to 3 (3 is just an example).

 ## Run CSI together with mode other than monitor
-  The CSI could run with not only monitor mode.
-When you run openwifi in AP-Client or ad-hoc mode, after your communication functionality is fully up, you can start from "**insmod side_ch.ko**" and "**./side_ch_ctl g**" on board as described in the quick start section to extract CSI to your computer.
+  The openwifi CSI feature could run with not only monitor mode but also other modes, such as AP-Client or ad-hoc mode.
+After the communication functionality is fully up in those modes, you can start CSI feature from "**insmod side_ch.ko**" and "**./side_ch_ctl g**" on board as described in the previous sections to extract CSI to your computer.

 ## Map the CSI information to the WiFi packet
   If you want to relate the CSI information to the WiFi packet, you need to capture WiFi packets (tcpdump/wireshark/etc) while capturing CSI.
-Then you can match the timestamp (TSF timer value) between WiFi packet and CSI information, because this is the unique same identity of a Wifi packet and related CSI.
+Then you can match the timestamp (TSF timer value) between WiFi packet and CSI information, because this is the unique same identity of a Wifi packet and related CSI information.

-  Please read the python and Matlab script to extract CSI information per packet according to your requirement.
+  Please learn the python and Matlab script to extract CSI information per packet according to your requirement.